Skip to content

 Ours is no longer the bitterness and passion

-of the person who has tom himself away and still feels compelled
+of the person who has tom himself away and still feels

-to tum his unbelief into a new belief,
+compelled to tum his unbelief into

 a purpose,